alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-06-response-to-urdu-newspaper-idarat.md

     url: /biography/binbaz/
 published: true
 publisher: alsalafiyyah.manhaj@gmail.com
-source: Fatawa Al-Shaykh Ibn Baz p.
+source: Fatawa Al-Shaykh Abdul-Aziz Ibn Baz p.
 1/222
 summary: It is not allowed to celebrate the birthday of the Messenger or other birthdays;
   rather, such celebrations should be prevented, because they are newly-invented practices in religion.